Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Introduction

+We also show that hypotheses involving an increasing number of parameters can be tested (we are considering a \textit{fixed} sequence of hypotheses) which generalizes the results on hypotheses involving a bounded number of parameters in \cite{van2014}.
+Furthermore, we allow for heteroskedastic error terms and provide a uniformly consistent estimator of the high-dimensional asymptotic covariance matrix.
+This is an important generalization in practical problems as heteroskedasticity is omniscient in econometrics and statistics.
+A similar approach could be of interest in large linear panel data models under strict exogeneity.

 The simulations show that vast improvements can be obtained by using the desparsified conservative Lasso as opposed to the plain desparsified Lasso.
-To be precise, $\beta_0$ is in general estimated much more precisely and $\chi^2$-tests based on the desparsified conservative Lasso have much better size properties (and often also higher power) than their counterparts based on the desparsified Lasso.
-Finally, and perhaps most importantly, the confidence intervals based on our procedure have coverage rates much closer to the nominal rate than the confidence bands based on the desparsified plain Lasso.
-This improvement in the coverage rates comes directly from more precise parameter estimates as well as indirectly through a more precise estimate of the covariance matrix by the use of the conservative Lasso for nodewise regressions instead of the plain Lasso.
+To be precise, the true parameter $\beta_0$ is in general estimated much more precisely and $\chi^2$-tests based on the desparsified conservative Lasso have much better size properties (and often also higher power) than their counterparts based on the desparsified Lasso.

+When implementing Lasso-type estimators the choice of tuning parameter is important.
+Thus, in Theorem \ref{thm5} in the appendix, we show how the method of \cite{fanx2014} can be used to choose the tuning parameter of the variant of the conservative Lasso when the objective is consistent model selection in high dimensions.

 The rest of the paper is organized as follows.
 Section \ref{model} introduces the model and the conservative Lasso.
-Section \ref{Inference} introduces nodewise regression, desparsification, and the approximate inverse to the empirical Gram matrix.
-Section \ref{unif} establishes honest confidence intervals and shows that they contract at an optimal rate.
+Section \ref{Desp} introduces nodewise regression, desparsification, and the approximate inverse to the empirical Gram matrix.
+Section \ref{Inference} introduces inference and establishes honest confidence intervals and shows that they contract at the optimal rate.
 The simulations can be found in Section \ref{MC}.
-Section \ref{Co} provides a summary.
-All proofs are deferred to the Appendix.
+Section \ref{Co} concludes the paper.
+All proofs are deferred to the appendix